akka/akka/akka-docs/java/routing.rst

 As you can see here above each of the routees, five in total, received the broadcast message.

+This is an example of how to define a broadcast router in configuration:

+.. includecode:: ../scala/code/docs/routing/RouterViaConfigDocSpec.scala#config-broadcast

 ScatterGatherFirstCompletedRouter
 *********************************
 The ScatterGatherFirstCompletedRouter will send the message on to all its routees as a future.